-As its imminent release approached in late May 1969, I feel compelled to point out, the debut album from Crosby, Stills, and Nash was not heralded as a “supergroup” ( that term was first used by a Time magazine reporter who coined it to describe Blind Faith’s pairing of ex- Cream Eric Clapton and Ginger Baker with Traffic’s Steve Winwood later that same summer ).
-But hindsight certainly has proven that the qualifier “the first supergroup” to describe any band containing The Byrds’ David Crosby, Buffalo Springfield’s Stephen Stills, and Graham Nash from English hit machine The Hollies, quickly would prove to be completely warranted.
+Contrary to conventional wisdom, as its imminent release approached in late May 1969, I feel compelled to point out the debut album from Crosby, Stills, and Nash was not heralded as a “supergroup” (that term was first used by a Time magazine reporter who coined it to describe Blind Faith’s pairing of ex- Cream Eric Clapton and Ginger Baker with Traffic’s Steve Winwood later that same summer).
+But hindsight certainly has proven that the qualifier “the first supergroup” to describe any band containing The Byrds’ David Crosby, Buffalo Springfield’s Stephen Stills, and Graham Nash from English hit machine The Hollies quickly would prove to be completely warranted.
 The case can be made measured by any metric you choose to define pop music greatness: initial retail sales; concert attendance then and since; the number of subsequent Crosby, Stills, and Nash albums; their individual and collective influence on multiple generations socially and politically; and their lasting impact with a legacy second to none.

 Nash had become acquainted with the uber-popular American duo Simon and Garfunkel, who had been very encouraging to Graham as he considered leaving his English boyhood chums in the Hollies and following a similar path as the New York duo had blazed so successfully, combining the best attributes of folk, rock, and literary lyrics to rival the Beatles on the pop charts.
 Nash played the unreleased first Crosby, Stills, and Nash recordings at Paul Simon’s New York City apartment for both Art Garfunkel and Paul.